FAQs

 Can I invite friends or collectors to my studio?

 Yes.
-You are welcome to invite up to 4 people at a time to your studio between 9am and 9pm.
+You are welcome to invite up to 4 people at a time to your studio between 9am and 9pm during your residency.
 If they are coming outside of gallery open hours, we can set up a time for private viewing of the gallery if interested.
+Just let us know!

 Can I bring my partner/spouse/children?

-We allow partners/spouses at our main facility with a $150 sharing fee per week, and because we are an invitation-only private facility, prior written permission is required.
+We allow one extra person per casita and studio with a $150 sharing fee per week, and because we are an invitation-only private facility, prior written permission is required.
 We have a maximum of 2 persons per casita/room.
 Each casita/room has a queen size bed.
+We do not offer rollaways.

 Can I use oil paints or petroleum-based products?